Faisalthe01/homebridge-esphome-haier-ac/README.md

 [Homebridge](https://homebridge.io) plugin for ESPHome AC Accessories.

-## Fixes from original plugin
+# Fixes from original plugin

 I have fixed the following and can be used with Haier AC

-# Haier AC HomeKit Integration – Features & Improvements

 ## Heat / Cool Mode
 - HomeKit shows the correct **current state**: